-Component 1 - Computer Systems Component 2 - Computational Thinking, Algorithms and Programming A Programming Project Study how processors work.
+Component 1 - Computer Component 2 - Computational A Programming Systems Thinking, Algorithms and Project Programming Study how processors work.
 Investigate computer memory and storage.
 Explore modern network layouts and how they function.
-Build skills in the everimportant realm of cyber security.
+Build skills in the ever important realm of cyber security.
 Investigate how types of software are used in computer systems.
 Stretch wider comprehension of how computers and computing affect ethical, moral, legal, cultural and environmental issues.
 Study fundamental algorithms in Computer Science including common Sorting and Searching Algorithms.
 Build a firm foundation in programming techniques.
 Develop solutions to problems by producing flowcharts and pseudocode.
 Test programs to make them resistant to misuse.
 Explore Boolean algebra (AND, OR, NOT).
 Understand how data is stored in computers in binary form.
-Use new-found programming skills on an independent coding project by solving a realworld program.
+Use new-found programming skills on an independent coding project by solving a real-world program.
+Students will spend 20 classroom hours engaging with a programming project.